IliaLarchenko/abstract_reasoning/README.md

 ## 4.2 Filtering.
 A high level of abstraction leads to situations when one transformation can be described in many different ways, and all of them will be equivalent and correct.
 It is ok, but it increases the computational complexity.
 That is why I do filtering.
-The simplest example is about colores: let's imaging that all test and train images have four colors each, that means that {"type": "min", "k": 0} and {"type": "max", "k": 3} – will always represent the same color for each image (but can represent different colors for different).
+The simplest example is about colors: let's imaging that all test and train images have four colors each, that means that `{"type": "min", "k": 0}` and `{"type": "max", "k": 3}` will always represent the same color for each image (but can represent different colors for different).
 This means that we can safely delete one of these options form all samples.
 More generally, if two abstract representation of some object results in the same object for every image (train and test), we can ignore one of them.
 This logic applies to all types of objects: colors, blocks, and masks.